 Why

-Redirects HTTP → HTTPS and proxies everything to the WordPress container:
+Redirects HTTP → HTTPS, proxies everything to the WordPress container, and adds a full set of security headers:

 server {